SalahAkbari/MyMicroservices/README.md

 # MyMicroservices
 There is two microservices using .NET 5.0.
 I have extended the microservices using CQRS, docker and docker-compose, RabbitMQ.
-# The Microservice Responsibilities
+# The Microservices Responsibilities
-Our two microservice should satisfy the following requirements:
+Our two microservices should satisfy the following requirements:

 * Implement a Customer API with the following methods: create customer, update customer
 * Implement an Order API with the following methods: create order, pay order, get all orders which had already been paid